haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 ## Bugs

-- Extra kunais may not work (besides the UI)
-- New move system breaks red paint (can drop inputs)
 - Buy menu inputs work weird with new parser
 - Walking animation gets stuck sometimes
   - When walking against the enemy towards the corner